 All welcome.
 32mm+ recommended (Land Cruisers, Nanos, MSO X’Plor type tyres).
 Do not turn up on your road bike and get all diva-like when you realise it’s 100km of gravel.
 In some sections there are big chuckies that will make a riot of your 23mm tyres.
 There will be a wide range of abilities so naturally different groups will form along the route.

-The #makegravelgreatagain loop can be downloaded to GPX or TCX here and it is mandatory to have the route with you one way or the other.
+The #makegravelgreatagain route can be downloaded from the below link and it is mandatory to have the route with you one way or the other.

 We’ll be leaving from the Aberfoyle Car Park (location below) at around 10:30am on Saturday the 14th of July.
 See you then!